ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 This option requires making changes to a {@link getting-started/legacy-getting-started/quick-start-other#building-the-editor-from-source predefined build} of your choice.
 Much like in [the case of online builder](#integrating-a-build-from-the-online-builder), you then need to place the custom editor's folder next to `src/` directory and add it as a dependency using `yarn add file` command.

-Read more about customising a predefined build in the {@link getting-started/setup/installing-plugins Installing plugins} guide.

 ### Integrating the editor from source

 In this approach, you will include a CKEditor&nbsp;5 {@link getting-started/advanced/integrating-from-source-webpack built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor&nbsp;5 needs.